Trial of Michael Jackson: Star Arvizo

 Gavin's younger brother, Star, told the court that he had twice seen Jackson molest Gavin.
 He also said that Jackson had displayed his erection and masturbated in front of them, telling them that "everyone did it", and encouraged them to try it.
 Star testified that Jackson had given the boys alcohol, sometimes in soda cans, which Jackson called "Jesus juice".
 Star also said Jackson had shown the brothers internet pornography on his computer.

 On cross-examination, Mesereau questioned Star about a 1998 case in which his family sued J. C. Penney.
-The family alleged that Star, his brother and their mother were beaten in a parking lot by security guards after leaving with clothes they had not paid for.
+The family alleged that Star, his brother, and their mother were beaten in a parking lot by security guards after leaving with clothes they had not paid for.
 Janet Arvizo also claimed to have been sexually assaulted and falsely imprisoned.
 The family received a settlement of $152,000.
 In a 2000 sworn statement for the case, Star had said his "mother and father never [fought]."
-Janet and her children claimed that David Arvizo physically abused them for seventeen years.
+Janet and her children claimed that David Arvizo physically abused them for 17 years.
 Star admitted he lied in the statement.
 The admission was a major victory to the defense.
 Also, it was stated that the Arvizos had not visited Neverland since March 2003.
 However, when shown a pornographic magazine dated August 2003, five months after the family stopped visiting Neverland, Star claimed that was one of the magazines Jackson had shown them.
 Star would later attempt to recant this testimony too.

 Janet Arvizo

 The defense sought to portray Janet Arvizo as untrustworthy, with a history of perjury and fraud.
-She admitted to having lied under oath in an earlier lawsuit.
+She admitted to having lied under oath in court in an earlier lawsuit.
 The prosecution planned to have an expert on domestic violence testify that she may have lied because she had been beaten by her ex-husband, but the judge did not allow it, saying it would be irrelevant.
-The defense also presented evidence of Janet having committed welfare fraud, for which she was later convicted.
+The defense also presented evidence of Janet having committed welfare fraud, for which she was later convicted and fined $8,600 dollars and given 150 hours of mandatory community service.

-In regards to the J.C.
+In regard to the J.C.
 Penney case, which eventually settled for $152,000, the defense brought in a welfare worker who stated that Janet had failed to disclose her receipt of the settlement that her family had received days before filling out a welfare application.
-A paralegal testified that Janet had lied to win that lawsuit, claiming that bruises caused by her then-husband had been caused by J.C.
+A paralegal testified that Janet had lied under oath to win that lawsuit, claiming that bruises caused by her then-husband had been caused by J.C.
 Penney security guards.

-Connie Keenan, the editor of the Mid Valley News, said she was "duped" by Janet into writing a story about Gavin's sickness because the original story did not make enough money.
+Connie Keenan, editor of the Mid Valley News, said she was "duped" by Janet into writing a story about Gavin's sickness because the original story did not make enough money.
 Other witnesses for the defense showed Janet had spent $7,000 shopping and dining out at the same time she alleged Jackson kept her and her family captive.
 Janet's sister-in-law offered to help Arvizo's treatment by holding blood donation campaigns.
 She said Janet swore at her and rejected the offer.